cornejog/updateConfig/README.md

 # updateConfig
-A script for GoodLeap that will automate and speed up the process of adding channels and loan options to those channels
+A script for GoodLeap that will automate and speed up the process of updating configs